 Moreover, did you know that there is no collateral required?
 You won’t have to worry about putting your valuables on the line so that you can buy new valuables.
 You also won’t have to worry if you have a less-than-perfect credit score.
 Even those with lower credit scores or previously rejected loan applicants have a chance at installment loans.

-Just make sure you provide your credit check from an alternative credit bureau as a part of your application.
+Just ensure you provide your credit check from an alternative credit bureau as a part of your application.
 Once you get approved and sign your agreement, you’ll receive your personal set of fees and terms of your loan.
 Interest rates and other factors will vary among borrowers.

 There are some pretty nice advantages to installment loans overall.
-Although loans are inherently risky, if you decide to take out a loan for Christmas gifts, installment loans have some upsides that make them worth your while.
+Although loans are inherently risky, if you decide to take out a loan for Christmas gifts, installment loans have some upsides that make them worthwhile.

-Installment loans are often “fixed”.
+Installment loans are often “fixed.”
 This basically means that you pay a fixed amount each month of the installment plan, and you could also have a fixed interest rate.
-If you have a fixed rate, you’ve found yourself a decent loan.
+You've found a decent loan if you have a fixed rate.

 This means you know from the start how much you will have to repay overall.
-Aside from that, you also are less likely to end up digging yourself deep into debt since the interest won’t increase more than you expected.
+Aside from that, you are also less likely to dig deep into debt since the interest won’t increase more than you expected.

 Another perk of our installment loans is that they are quite beneficial for those with good credit and those who know how to use money wisely.
 Since they have an “end date” - a date by which you are no longer in debt - paying in full and on time will pay off in more ways than one.

-If you find that you have no problem being a smart borrower, then taking out an installment loan and paying it off could actually improve or raise your credit score.
-Good loan payback behavior looks really good to credit bureaus, and it could actually raise your credit score from good to very good if all goes well.
+If you find that you have no problem being a smart borrower, taking out an installment loan and paying it off could improve or raise your credit score.
+Good loan payback behavior looks good to credit bureaus, and it could raise your credit score from good to very good if all goes well.

 Further, opening new “credit files” (things like loans, credit cards, and other lines of credit) can enhance your FICO score by making your credit history more comprehensive.
-By taking out an installment loan, you may just boost your credit score a few points, within reason.
+Taking out an installment loan may boost your credit score a few points, within reason.

 You typically don’t have to present collateral in order to take out an installment loan.
-This is good news when using the loan to buy Christmas presents since, after all, you’re probably taking out the loan so you don’t have to lose valuable things like your car in the first place.
-There are fewer strings attached, and what you see is what you get.
+This is good news when using the loan to buy Christmas presents since you’re probably taking out the loan, so you don’t have to lose valuable things like your car in the first place.
+Fewer strings are attached, and what you see is what you get.

-When it comes to the Christmas season, taking out a loan for gift shopping purposes needs to be quick and simple.
-With installment loans, you get just that – quick cash to cover your gifts with a lot of leniency to pay them off over time.
+When it comes to Christmas, taking out a loan for gift shopping purposes needs to be quick and simple.
+With installment loans, you get quick cash to cover your gifts with a lot of leniency to pay them off over time.

-Of course, the obvious big pro of using installment loans to front Christmas expenses is that it takes away the stress of gift-giving.
-Whereas shopping for gifts can often cause immense financial burden and worries about being able to pay the bills, installment loans take a load off your shoulders.
+Of course, the big pro of using installment loans to front Christmas expenses is that it takes away gift-giving stress.
+Whereas shopping for gifts can often cause immense financial burdens and worries about being able to pay the bills, installment loans take a load off your shoulders.
 Having less to worry about around the holidays means you can focus on what matters.

-There are a few ways you can be financially smart about installment loans meant for Christmas purchases.
+You can be financially smart about installment loans meant for Christmas purchases in a few ways.

-If this is you, then consider applying for an installment loan to spread out the financial burden.
-You’ll have a set end date, possible fixed interest, and if you repay wisely, you’ll be out of debt in a shorter amount of time without having to pay huge costs immediately.
+If this is you, consider applying for an installment loan to reduce the financial burden.
+You’ll have a set end date, possibly fixed interest, and if you repay wisely, you’ll be out of debt in a shorter amount of time without having to pay huge costs immediately.